-The Note 10+ feels comfy in the responsive hands even though it has a huge sized screen.
-However, definitely, all end-users would never want a smartphone as large as the Note 10+ for them.
-Galaxy Note 10 is a smartphone for power users who prefer smaller smartphones, so it makes more sense.
+The Note 10+ feels comfy in the responsive hands even though it has a huge-sized screen.
+However, all end-users would never want a smartphone as large as the Note 10+ for them.
+Galaxy Note 10 is a smartphone for power users who prefer smaller smartphones, making more sense.

-Another huge difference is Screen resolution.
+Another considerable difference is Screen resolution.
 The Note 10 has a 1080p AMOLED display, while the Samsung Galaxy Note 10+ has a Quad HD 1440p AMOLED screen.
-So definitely we cannot say that a 1080p doesn’t look only good but, it’s amazing.
-Samsung understands the audience requirements and of course, if we want the more attractive screen, the Note 10’s 6.8-inch Dynamic AMOLED Infinity O screen is for us.
+So definitely, we cannot say that a 1080p doesn’t look only good but, it’s fantastic.
+Samsung understands the audience requirements, and of course, if we want the more attractive screen, the Note 10’s 6.8-inch Dynamic AMOLED Infinity O screen is for us.

-This is actually the very first time Samsung has released two flagship smartphones in a similar lineup, with different screen resolutions.
-Just, For example, the Galaxy S10 and S10+ in the same lineup with different screen sizes but they have the identical 1440p resolution.
+This is the first time Samsung has released two flagship smartphones in a similar lineup, with different screen resolutions.
+For example, the Galaxy S10 and S10+ are in the same lineup with varying screen sizes but have identical 1440p resolutions.

-The Galaxy Note 10 includes a triple-lens camera setup, as well as the Note 10+, has a four-lens for depth-sensing.
+The Galaxy Note 10 includes a triple-lens camera setup and the Note 10+, four lenses for depth-sensing.
 Both Smartphones have a 12MP primary camera, a 16MP ultra wide-angle 123-degree field of view camera, and a 12MP telephoto lens.
-The Note 10+ comes with an extra camera lens intended for handle depth of field in portrait photo shots and better portrait mode in videos… Both the Galaxy Note 10 and Note 10+ have a 10MP punch-hole selfie camera on the front side.
+The Note 10+ comes with an extra camera lens to handle the depth of field in portrait photo shots and better video portrait mode.
+Both the Galaxy Note 10 and Note 10+ have a 10MP punch-hole selfie camera on the front side.

 Both flagships are powered by Samsung’s new 7nm Exynos 9825 processors.
-However, they also have major difference in RAM.
+However, they also have significant differences in RAM.
 As we all know, the more RAM the smartphone has, the faster and smoother it starts apps and games.

-The Note 10 comes with 256GB of built-in storage, and the Note 10+ have two options, either 256 GB or 512 GB of storage.
-Where the fact is the two flagship smartphones vary may be the ability to increase the inner storage.
+The Note 10 comes with 256GB of built-in storage, and the Note 10+ has two options, either 256 GB or 512 GB of storage.
+Where the fact is the two flagship smartphones vary may be the ability to increase the internal storage.
 Galaxy Note 10 doesn’t have a microSD card slot, but the Note 10+ does.

-The Galaxy Note 10 gets non-expandable 256GB storage space but there are zero chances not having a microSD card slot will make the Galaxy Note 10 less superior when compared to Note 10+.
+The Galaxy Note 10 gets non-expandable 256GB storage space, but zero chances not having a microSD card slot will make the Galaxy Note 10 less superior when compared to Note 10+.

 Samsung Note 10 will not support the modern 45W charger.
-The Note 10+ will support Samsung’s super-fast 45W charger also.
-Both Galaxy Flagships (Note 10 and Note10+) models will, no doubt compatible with 25W chargers as standard, which may be} an advanced level over the 15W charger which most of Samsung smartphones includes.
+The Note 10+ will help Samsung’s super-fast 45W charger also.
+Both Galaxy Flagships (Note 10 and Note10+) models will, no doubt compatible with 25W chargers as standard, which may be} an advanced level over the 15W charger which most Samsung smartphones include.

-The Note 10 is powered with a 3,500mAh battery, and surprisingly the Note 10+ have a 4,300mAh battery.
+The Note 10 is powered by a 3,500mAh battery, and surprisingly the Note 10+ has a 4,300mAh battery.
 So we believe battery life will be great on both Flagships.
-There are a lot of reasons to decide how long life the battery is.
-The screen size and resolution, cell and Wi-Fi connections, how frequently you take calls in a day, internet usage and how long do you spend on watching a video, playing games and content etc. All of these elements seem likely involved can determine the battery scenario on the Android-based smartphone.
+There are many reasons to decide how long life the battery is.
+The screen size and resolution, cell and Wi-Fi connections, how frequently you take calls in a day, internet usage, and how long you spend watching a video, playing games and content, etc. All of these elements that seem likely involved can determine the battery scenario on the Android-based smartphone.

-The Samsung Galaxy Note 10 is available in five colour options: Aura White, Aura Red, Aura Glow, and Aura Pink.
+The Samsung Galaxy Note 10 is available in five color options: Aura White, Aura Red, Aura Glow, and Aura Pink.
 Aura Black.
-However, The Samsung Galaxy Note 10+ comes in Aura Blue, Aura Glow, Aura Black or Aura White.
-The main difference is that the Galaxy Note 10 will come in in shiny, pretty colours including ping and red.
-The Note 10 marks the first time Samsung is offering so many prominent colours in a Galaxy Note phone
+However, The Samsung Galaxy Note 10+ comes in Aura Blue, Aura Glow, Aura Black, etc. The main difference is that the Galaxy Note 10 will arrive in shiny, pretty colors, including pink and red.
+The Note 10 marks the first time Samsung offers so many prominent colors in a Galaxy Note phone.